Detailed Programme Description

 Einstein Professorship Track

-- It is advantageous if the applying institution has created the conditions for the candidate to be appointed to a fixed-term professorship (max.
-W2) as soon as possible in the event of funding and/or can provide evidence of commitments or options at the applying institution as a result of the funding.
+- It is advantageous if the applying institution has created the prerequisites for the rapid appointment of a temporary professorship (max.
+W2 level) by the candidate in case of funding approval and/or can specify demonstrable commitments or options at the applying institution as a result of the funding.

 Funding period